prajitdatta/prajitdatta/README.md

 I architect the transition from AI experimentation to production-scale impact — designing intelligent systems where AI becomes dependable operational infrastructure, not experimental software.

-Based in Gothenburg, Sweden.
+Based in Sweden.
 Speaking across 20+ countries.
 Building in the open.

 ---